 Each specimen was assigned an associated date (Ma) corresponding to the First Appearance Datum (FAD) of that fossil species as an approximation of its emergence.
 We assume that any error associated with these measures was equally distributed across all taxa (Shultz and Dunbar, 2010).

 While a complete set of analyses investigating CC, body size, encephalization quotient (EQ) (Martin, 1981, 1984) and their interrelated dynamics would be worthwhile, reliable estimates of body mass in fossil taxa are relatively sparse.
-In the Shultz & Dunbar (2010), fossil body mass was often estimated based on cranial orbit measurements.
+In the Shultz & Dunbar (2010) dataset, fossil body mass was often estimated based on cranial orbit measurements.
 However recent evidence (Elliott et al., 2014) suggests that orbit dimensions are not reliable estimators of hominin body mass, as previously suggested (Aiello and Wood, 1994).
 This issue is further compounded when comparing specimens across multiple mammalian taxa with highly variable relationships between orbit dimensions and overall body size.
 Furthermore, some evidence suggests that total CC is the a better predictor than EQ of measures of intelligence (Deaner et al., 2007) and the ability to adapt to novel environments (Deaner et al., 2007; Sol et al., 2008).

 Ancestral CC Data